 When Donato first picked up a camera he knew he would have a hard time putting it down.
 It became a reason for him to step out from a dark place, which he had struggled with for some time.
 The dark world in which he knew so well would soon come to light after being released from prison in 2011.
-His inspiration derived from many great documentary photographers, such as Robert Frank, Diane Arbus, Hellen Levit, Gary Winogrand, and William Klein, just to name a few, but it was Bruce Gilden and Klein's street photography that made Donato realize that he could scream through his images.
+His inspiration derived from many great documentary photographers, such as Robert Frank, Diane Arbus, Hellen Levit, Gary Winogrand, and William Klein, just to name a few, it was their photography that made Donato realize that he could scream through his images.
 His work is a constant search that's forged out of his own curiosities.
-They're derived from his own interpretation of people, as well as deep rooted moments in the physiological confines of his mind.
+They're derived from his own interpretation of people, as well as deep rooted moments in the Phycological confines of his mind.
 "I love the amazing differences in people and how beautifully unique we all are.
 Good bad or indifferent; People never cease to amaze me, they often answer many of my own questions.
 The littlest detail, maybe in the eyes or the way someone walks can be the difference of making a photograph".

 DONATO DI CAMILLO'S PLAYFUL NEW YORK CITY STREET PORTRAITS